andreleite/okta-for-static-site/README.md

                              manage sessions.
 Without Redis, session data is stored in memory, and doesn't have capacity to manage sessions for a production site.
+  -n, --custom404            Inform a custom 404 file to send to users in case
+                             of file not found.
   -o, --oktaCookieName       Name of the cookie with user info accessible from
                              your static site.            [default: "okta-data"] -s, --sessionCookieName    Name of signed cookie with session id.